-Heading.
+HEADING.
 NEW SOUTH WALES.
-VICTORIA.
-Queensland. inary Age of Admission actory 14 Boys 14 years Girls 15 years 14 Maximum Working Hours of Women and Young Persons Per week ,, day 48 hours Boys under 16 and all females, 48 hours Do., 10 hours.
-Females under 18 or males under 16 as type- setters, 8 hours females, 48 hours Maximun Hours of Young Maximum hours of continuous labour Interval 5 hours Do., 1⁄2 hour Boys under 18 and all females, 5 hours.
-Do., 1⁄2 hour Do., 1⁄2 hour bited Hours of Work Boys under 16 and all females 6 p.m. to 6 a.m.
-Girls under 16,6 p.m. to 6 a.m.
-Males under 16 and all females, after 9 p.m.
+VIOTORIA.
+QUEENSLAND. nary Age of Admission actory 14 Boys 14 years Girls 15 years 14 Maximum Working Hours of Women and Young Persons Per week , day Maximum hours of continuous labour Interval Boys under 16 and all females 48 hours Boys under 18 and all females 5 hours Do., 3 hour Boys under 16 and all females, 48 hours Do., 10 hours.
+Females under 18 or males under 16 as type- setters.
+8 hours Boys under 18 and all females, 5 hours.
+Do., 3 hour females, 48 hours bited Hours of Work Boys under 16 and all females 6 p.m. to 6 a.m.
+Girls under 16, 6 p.m. to 6 a.m.
+Males under 16 and all fe- males, after 9 p.m.
 Girls under 18, 6 p.m. to 6 a.m.
-Boys under 16, 6 p.m. to 6 a.m.
-Overti Limit me- lation-Per day "week "year Continuous Three hours Three consecutive days Thirty days Three hours One day Ten days Three hours (Two consec'tive dys Fifty-six hrs per wk. not to be exceeded.
-Forty days Overti me Pay Time and a-half Wage workers, time & a-half Piece workers, additional 3d. per hour Time and a-half, but not below 6d. per hr.
-Prohib after bition of Employment Childbirth 4 weeks 8 Type-setting Persons under 16 Boys under 14; girls under 15 ent affectin 8 Trades Dry grinding and match dipping Persons under 16† Persons under 16 mploym angerou Manufacture of bricks and tiles Girls under 18 Girls under 16 ms of E ms in D Making and finishing of salt Girls under 18 Girls under 16 ohibitic 19 Perso Melting or annealing of glass Boys under 16; girls under 18 Girls under 18 Restrictions and Prohibitions of Employment affecting Fromen and Young Persons in Dangerous Trades Silvering of mirrors by mercurial process; manufacture of white lead Persons under 18 Persons under 18 Restric Wom Cleaning of machinery in motion, mill gear- ing, etc. All females; boys under 18‡ All females; boys under 18 All females; boys under 18 Charge of lift All females; boys under 16 Persons under 18 All females; boys under 16
+Boys under 16, 6 p.m. to 6 a.m. me ation-Per day "week "year Continuous me Pay Three hours Three consecutive days Thirty days Time and a-half Ten hours per day not to be exceeded Fifty-seven hours per week not to be exceeded in not more than eight weeks Wage workers, time & a-half Piece workers, additional3d.
+Three hours (Two consec'tive dys Fifty-six hrs per wk. hotto be exceeded.
+Forty days Time and a-half, but not below 6d. per hr.
+Prohib after pition of Employment Childbirth 4 weeks per hour - Type-setting Boys under 14; girls under 15 nt affecting 3 Trades Dry grinding and match dipping Persons under 16† Persons under 16 nployme Manufacture of bricks and tiles Girls under 18 Girls under 16 ns of E ns in D Making and finishing of salt Girls under 18 Girls under 16 rohibitic ng Perso Melting or annealing of glass Boys under 16; girls under 18 Girls under 18 ••• Restrictions and Prohibitions of Employment affecting Women and Young Persons in Dangerous Trades Silvering of mirrors by mercurial process; manufacture of white lead Persons under 18 Persons under 18 Restric Wom Cleaning of machinery in motion, mill gear- ing, etc. All females; boys under 18‡ All females; boys under 18 ł Charge of lift All females; boys under 16 Persons under 18 ····

-^{} The ages given are those at which admission to factory labour is unrestricted.
+\ The ages given are those at which admission to factory labour is unrestricted.
 In some States younger children are admitted if having passed school standards, or by special permit from the Minister or inspector.

-AND YOUNG PERSONS IN FACTORIES IN AUSTRALIA.
+AND YOUNG PERSONS IN EACTORIES IN AUSTRALIA, 1914.